-February 2021: VinylPlus® launches a new collaborative project called VinylPlus® Med.
-Aimed at accelerating sustainability in healthcare across Europe through the recycling of discarded single-use PVC medical devices, the project will bring together hospitals, waste managers, recyclers and the PVC industry.
+VinylPlus® launched a collaborative project called VinylPlus® Med.
+Aimed at accelerating sustainability in healthcare across Europe through the recycling of discarded single-use PVC medical devices, the project will bring together hospitals, waste management companies, recyclers and the PVC industry.

 COVID-19 has highlighted the crucial role played by single-use plastic medical devices in the prevention and control of infection in hospitals.
 The surge in the need of such disposable items has shed light on the challenges of properly managing and discarding them after use.
 Properly sorting and recycling the non-infectious plastic waste can both significantly reduce the environmental impact of hospitals and their operational cost.

 VinylPlus® Helps Hospitals Sort their PVC Medical Waste Stream

 PVC is the most common plastic used in life-saving disposable medical devices including oxygen and anaesthetic masks, tubing, IV and dialysis bags.
 Many of these devices, used once with no contact with patients or in contact for a short period of time on non-infectious patients, can be recycled.

 Building on the success of the VinylPlus-funded RecoMed recycling scheme, VinylPlus® Med is developing a recycling scheme for single-use PVC medical devices in Belgium to help hospitals sort their PVC medical waste stream.
 The scheme will focus on clean and REACH-compliant PVC waste that can be recycled into a wide range of value products marketed across Europe.